omnigroup/OmniGroup/Frameworks/OmniFileStore/EncryptionFormat.md

 Most files are quite short (less than 1kB), so the format should be reasonably compact in that case.
 But some files are large (~ 1GB).

 It's assumed that in the normal case, all files will be encrypted with the same document key (will have the same key index).
 During a key rollover, new files will have a new index and the old key will be retained only for reading pre-rollover files until they are deleted or reëncrypted.

+A similar mechanism is used when a document is first encrypted, with a special temporary key indicating that old files may be plaintext.

 (Concern: This requires us to garbage-collect old document keys.
 This is okay for OmniFocus, since a compaction happens regularly and we touch and re-encrypt all files when that happens.
 This might not be practical for OmniPresence however.)